Discobotdevlolhehe/Syno-Music/README.md

 # syno

 - the best music bot of the current day.
-Uses erela.js and has Slash Commands
+Uses erela.js and hasa lot of filters
 #

 # How to setup